JosephHeydorn/MakeCode-Tutorials/docs/projects/Event-Blocks(On-event-do-something.md

 ## Introduction

 In this tutorial we will create code that on an event or action it does something.
+(If you need a hint you can simply click on the icon to the left!)

 ## Step 1 @fullscreen